pattern-f/TQ-pre-jailbreak/README.md

 Tested on iPhone 6s (**iOS 14.0**).
 Maybe helpful to A11 devices.
 I note that checkra1n said "Limited support for A11 devices on iOS 14.x".

-For other devices/iOSs, add kernel offsets yourself in k\_offsets.c
+~~For other devices/iOSs, add kernel offsets yourself in k\_offsets.c~~

+Eliminate hardcoded variable offsets from kernelcache.
+No need to care about the offset things.
+Theoretically, works on every iOS \[14.0 ~ 14.3\] device.

 # Credits